Skip to main content

 5.6 Planning Authority Report

-There is a requirement for the planning authority for the area to prepare and submit a report to the Board within ten weeks of the receipt of the application by the Board.
+There is a requirement for the planning authority for the area to prepare and submit a report to the Commission within ten weeks of the receipt of the application by the Commission.
 This provision applies to applications made under Section 37E of the Planning and Development Act, 2000.
 The report will set out the views of the authority on the effects of the proposed development on the environment and/or the proper planning and sustainable development of the area of the authority having regard to the usual considerations as set out in section 34(2) of the 2000 Act, as amended.
-This report must first be submitted to the elected members of the authority and any recommendations made by them by way of resolution must be appended to the report sent to the Board along with the administration record of the meeting.
+This report must first be submitted to the elected members of the authority and any recommendations made by them by way of resolution must be appended to the report sent to the Commission along with the administration record of the meeting.
 In order to facilitate planning authorities in this regard, prospective applicants are advised to consult with local planning authorities at an early date prior to the submission of an application for permission.

 The specific issues to be addressed in the submissions and observations of the planning authority will vary from case to case depending on the nature of the proposed development and the receiving environment.
 The following list of topics will give general guidance to planning authorities – not all will be relevant to each case.